AMENDMENTS TO THE POSH ACT PROPOSED IN 2024 LIMITATION AND CONCILIATION

 • Legal and Procedural Considerations: Removing upper limit for extension raises concerns about legal certainty.
 Parties may argue that indefinite extension hampers their defense due to potential memory loss or lack of evidence over time.
 Hence, it's vital to establish clear guidelines for the Internal Committee on exercising discretion.

-This issue affects both respondents and complainant.
+This issue affects both respondents and complainants.
 Complainant may struggle to recall details over time, while respondents may find it challenging to provide evidence, particularly if electronic records like electronic mediums are not preserved.
-This ambiguity in evidence preservation makes it difficult for both parties to substantiate their claims within the extended timeframe as well for the Internal Committee to decide.
+This ambiguity in evidence preservation makes it difficult for both parties to substantiate their claims within the extended timeframe as well as for the Internal Committee to decide.
 Hence, clear guidelines for evidence preservation are crucial to ensure a fair process and impartiality.

 • Impact on Workplace Dynamics: The amendment is likely to encourage more individuals to report incidents of sexual harassment, knowing that they have a longer and more flexible window to do so.
-Although the provision could be abused, either by complainants seeking to exploit the extended period for strategic reasons or by Internal Committees being unduly lenient or harsh in granting extensions.
+However the provision could be abused, either by complainants seeking to exploit the extended period for strategic reasons or by Internal Committees being unduly lenient or harsh in granting extensions.

 Change #2: Elimination of Conciliation Process